framps/raspiBackupDoc/en/src/backup-options.md

 This option creates a *raspiBackup* snapshot, which is not included in the backup backup cycle process and is therefore not automatically deleted.
-The snapshot is given the specified text at the end of the directory name.
+The snapshot is appended the specified text at the end of the directory name.
 See also [this page on snapshots](snapshots.md).

 Example: The host name is "idefix" and the parameter for -M is "Initial boot